Previewing the Yankees' projected 2025 Opening Day batters

 Offseason additions of Paul Goldschmidt and Cody Bellinger aim to stabilize the offense, while a full season of Jazz Chisholm could provide some energy and speed to a team that has been woefully bad on the bases in recent years.
 It will be a different look from last year’s team, but there’s an internal sense of confidence that this team can score runs and contend for the AL Pennant despite the flurry of injuries.

 Is it misguided?
 Are they spot-on?
-Let’s delve into the Yankees’ projected Opening Day lineup, why it could work, and what fans should be worried about.
+Let’s delve into the Yankees’ projected Opening Day offense, why it could work, and what fans should be worried about.

 Why the Yankees Believe They’ll Put Up Runs In 2025